 - Creating people centred growth through a clean, high quality development approach

 - Promoting and supporting Modern Methods of Construction (MMC)

 Enabling inclusive growth

 - Building inclusive neighbourhoods for towns and cities of the future working collectively with our Housing Association partners

 - Putting people first: quality of place is as important as important as delivery of new homes.
 New housing has to be a good offer in places where people choose to live

 Delivering 21st century transport

-- Maximise investment in transport infrastructure - including national schemes such as HS2 - to accelerate good quality, people-centered development
+- Maximise investment in transport infrastructure - including national schemes - to accelerate good quality, people-centred development

 Securing money and powers